-- If you have diabetes that is treated by diet you may be eligible to donate blood.
+- If you have diabetes that is treated by diet or diet and some tablet medicines you may be eligible to donate blood.

 - It is important to note that each donor is different, and the use of certain medications or other underlying conditions may be cause for deferral.
 Final eligibility is determined by the staff at the donor centre or mobile blood drive.